Praqma/questionnaire-engine/README.md

 ## Deployment

-We deploy our content to Amazon Elastic Container Service as a Docker image.
+The questionnaire-engine is wrapped up as a Docker image.
+This image is deployed to AWS Fargate, a fully managed container deployment service availably at the moment only in `us-east-1`.

 ### Docker images